umddb/datascience-fall14/lab7/README.md

 ### Submission
 Submit the following using the provided template *submission.txt* file.

-- SQL Queries that you wrote
+- CQL Queries that you wrote
 - Python file for the Cassandra application.
 - Output of running the Cassandra application in a text file.